Sibasish11/Portfolio-Web/README.md

 - Thanks to the open-source community for tools like React, Vite, and Framer Motion.
 - Inspiration from modern portfolio designs and hackathon experiences.
+- Huge shoutout to Lama Dev for his instructions and project.

 ---